loganleland/llvm/README.md

 # Future Work
 * Implement assembler
 * Implement multiplication and division
-* Implment more integer comparisons
+* Implement more integer comparisons
 * Refactor
 * Create API for timing, I/O ports, etc
 * Currently our implementation is confined to one out of the four avaiable banks of general purpose registers.
 Using more of these banks would allow for more variables